Mbed-TLS/mbedtls-framework/docs/framework-design.md

 The framework repository is not versioned: projects are only supposed to consume the tip of the `main` branch.
 There are no tagged releases.
 However, each release of a consuming branch will designate a specific commit of the framework repository (this behavior is built into Git submodules), which can be tagged accordingly.

 At any point in time, each consuming branch requires a specific commit in the framework repository.
 Moving a consuming branch to the tip of the framework repository is a manual action.
-As a consequence, breaking changes are possible: they will not break any actual commit, they would only prevent the consuming branch from updating its submodule version to the tip of the framework repository.
+As a consequence, breaking changes are possible: they will not break any actual commit, they would only prevent a consuming branch from updating its submodule version to the tip of the framework repository.

 However, breaking changes are still problematic.
 Breaking changes in the framework repository require the affected consuming branches to fully adapt to the changes when they want to gain access to any new features in the framework repository.
 Breaking changes in a consuming branch that concern a feature that is consumed by the framework repository (e.g. internal library functions called by test helper functions) have the same effect.